Harold & Kumar: Maria Perez-Lee

 Maria is a tenant of Harold and Kumar's apartment played by Paula Garcés in all three films.
-In the first film, Harold & Kumar Go to White Castle, Harold has a crush on Maria but is unable to muster up the courage to talk to her.
+In the first film, Harold has a crush on Maria but is unable to muster up the courage to talk to her.
 However, after finally getting White Castle, he finally tells her how he feels and she reciprocates his feelings and they make out in their apartment's elevator.
-Maria then tells Harold she's going to the weed capital Amsterdam for ten days and she leaves.
+Maria then tells Harold she's going to the weed capital Amsterdam for ten days and leaves.
 After sharing this information with Kumar, they decide at the end of the first film to go to Amsterdam and find her.

-At the end of the second film, Harold & Kumar Escape from Guantanamo Bay, Harold reunites with her in Amsterdam to declare his love to her for which she declares her love back to him.
+At the end of the second film, Harold reunites with her in Amsterdam to declare his love to her for which she declares her love back to him.

-In the third film, A Very Harold & Kumar Christmas, Maria and Harold have been married for years, own their own nice house, and have been struggling to get pregnant.
-Maria's father (Danny Trejo) visiting her and Harold with the rest of her family for Christmas, does not like Harold, but by the end if the film he accepts Harold.
+In the third film, Maria and Harold have been married for years, own a house, and have been struggling to get pregnant.
+Maria's father (Danny Trejo), visits her and Harold with the rest of her family for Christmas.
+He does not like Harold, but by the end of the film, he accepts Harold.
 Maria also happily reveals to Harold that she is pregnant and they are about to start a family.

 Vanessa Fanning

-Vanessa, portrayed by Danneel Ackles (then credited as Danneel Harris), is introduced in the second film, Harold & Kumar Escape from Guantanamo Bay as Kumar's ex-girlfriend from two years prior.
-Her wedding is in a week as she is now engaged to Colten, an arrogant, snobby man who comes from a very wealthy family.
+Vanessa, portrayed by Danneel Ackles (then credited as Danneel Harris), is introduced in the second film as Kumar's ex-girlfriend from two years prior.
+Her wedding is in a week as she is now engaged to Colten, an arrogant man who comes from a very wealthy family.
 Throughout the film it is shown that Vanessa is unhappy in her relationship with Colten and actually loves Kumar.
-Also, through a flashback, it is shown that Vanessa introduced Kumar to marijuana in college.
+Through a flashback, it is shown that Vanessa introduced Kumar to marijuana in college.
 After Colten betrays them, Harold and Kumar crash Vanessa's wedding so Kumar can tell her how Colten betrayed them and profess his love to her.
 After Colten attacks Harold but is knocked down, Vanessa tells Kumar how embarrassed she is they ruined her wedding.
 Kumar, trying to doing something even more embarrassing, recites a poem he wrote in college that he was always too ashamed to show her.
-She smiles and they leave the wedding together a couple, flying out to Amsterdam to help Harold find Maria.
+She smiles and they leave the wedding together a couple, flying out for Amsterdam to help Harold find Maria.

-In the third film, A Very Harold & Kumar Christmas, it is revealed Vanessa left Kumar three months ago due to his immaturity and childishness.
+In the third film, it is revealed that Vanessa left Kumar three months prior due to his immaturity and childishness.
 Later, she reveals she's pregnant with Kumar's child.
 After Kumar reacts childishly, she decides to cut him out of her life.
 However, at the end of the movie, Kumar tells Vanessa that he's finally ready to grow up and is ready to be an adult and they get back together, ready to start a family of their own.